The story of Lord Parshvanatha

 Saving Dev Dharnendra and Devi Padmavati – The story of Lord Parshvanatha

-With his divine vision, Lord Parshvanath realized that the last wood the mendicant had kept on the fire, had a snake couple into it.
-He requested the monk to take out the wood immediately from the fire as otherwise the innocent snake couple would be charred to death.
+With His divine vision, Lord Parshvanatha realized that the last piece of wood placed on the fire contained a snake couple.
+He urgently pleaded with the monk to remove the wood from the fire, saving the innocent snakes from being burned alive

 Parshvanath

-The mendicant was annoyed with Parshvanath’s persistent interference.
-He challenged him that there are no snakes and he is speaking blatant lies just to belittle him.
-Without wasting any time, young Parshvanath took out the log of wood from the fire and cut it into two, from which emerged a half-burnt snake couple.
+Parshvanatha’s persistent interference annoyed the mendicant.
+He accused Parshvanatha of speaking blatant lies to belittle him, claiming there were no snakes.
+Without wasting any time, young Parshvanatha removed the log of wood from the fire and split it in two, revealing a half-burnt snake couple.

-The episode dissuaded the public away from the mendicant.
-He was insulted and proved wrong in front of a huge crowd, so his grudge increased against Parshvanath.
+This incident turned the public away from the mendicant.
+Insulted and proven wrong in front of a large crowd, his grudge against Parshvanatha deepened further.

-He started to perform even more severe penance and after his death was born as a dev, as he had accumulated good karmas in his previous life due to his penance.
-He also had a celestial craft that used to fly on his wishes.
-At the same time, the snake couple took re-birth as Dev Dharnendra and Devi Padmavati.
+Driven by his resentment, the mendicant began performing even more severe penance.
+After his death, he was reborn as a Dev, having accumulated good karma from his penance.
+He also possessed a celestial craft that responded to his wishes.
+Meanwhile, the snake couple was reborn as Dev Dharnendra and Devi Padmavati.

 The final confrontation – Story of Lord Parshvanatha

-Parshvanath decided to take sanyas at the age of thirty years.
-Once when he was meditating in a forest, Meghmali Dev’s celestial craft passed over him; but because of the power of his meditation it became immovable.
+Lord Parshvanatha decided to take sanyas (renunciation) at the age of thirty.
+While meditating in a forest, Meghmali Dev’s celestial craft passed over Him; however, the power of Parshvanatha’s meditation rendered it immovable.

 Plaque of Lord Parshvanath, Ranakpur Temple